 Over the course of 5 hours, she relayed personal stories and spoke about her new book, Rising Strong.
-She touched on spirituality, forgiveness, vulnerability, and from her book: the Rumble, the Reckoning, and the Revolution.
-She talked about being brave enough to fail and to fall down and to make mistakes.
+She touched on spirituality, forgiveness, vulnerability, and her book: the Rumble, the Reckoning, and the Revolution.
+She talked about being brave enough to fail, fall down, and make mistakes.
 I have done all of those things this year.
-I have made some major mistakes, I have failed.
-And there have been times that I have felt emotionally at rock bottom; falling down my rabbit hole to hell, wondering if I would ever make it back out.
+I have made some major mistakes; I have failed.
+And there have been times that I have felt emotionally at rock bottom, falling down my rabbit hole to hell, wondering if I would ever make it back out.
 But now, by some miracle, I am wide awake and in my own revolutionary state.

 In order to forgive, you must be willing to let something die.

 I have tried to find forgiveness for my husband and the unfathomable hurt he caused me.
 There was a huge breach of trust around sex within our polyamorous marriage that I won’t go into here.
 But, needless to say, it was a breaking point for me in my marriage and my trust for this man who was supposed to love me and treat me, above all others, with respect, care, and kindness.

 For a long time, I imagined that hurt in a bag that I tucked away behind my back.
 I didn’t feed the hurt, I tried not to dwell on it, and yet, there I was carrying it around with me because I didn’t know what to do with it.
 I knew I needed to find forgiveness for him.
 I understood that logically, but how does one do this?
 How does a person so deeply hurt by their spouse or anyone that they love – move past a transgression of such intense magnitude?